 In 1969 the Company installed 316 streetlights at no extra cost to the members.
 The Company continued to show a steady growth as can be seen by comparing annual gross sales from 1960 to 1969, $444,604 in ‘60 and $947,654 in ‘69.

 In March of 1972, Mr. Bob Eaton retired as General Manager after serving 15 years.
 Mr. Bob McDaniel who had been Mr. Eaton’s assistant took over as General Manager.
 In 1981, Mr. McDaniel died suddenly.
 After a thorough search, Mr. Don Geiselman was selected to become General Manager.
 Mr. Geiselman served as General Manager for 18 years, retiring in January of 2000, completing a 32 year career at Lakeview.
 Mr. Geiselman was followed by Mr. Robin Rego who joined Lakeview in 1982 and served as General Manager from 1999 to 2014.
-Ray Grinberg was our General Manager from April 2014 to April 2016.
+Ray Grinberg served as General Manager from April 2014 to April 2016.
 John DeVore began serving as General Manager in August 2016.

-More than three-quarters of a century ago this corporation was formed because a few forward looking families wanted to make things better for their community.
-Today Lakeview has 3,122 members and serves in excess of 9,023 meters.
+Over a century ago this corporation was formed because a few forward looking families wanted to make things better for their community.
+Today, Lakeview has 2,819 members and serves 10,386 meters with 83 miles of distribution line.
 Lakeview Light & Power continues today the commitment of its founders to serve its members at the lowest possible cost by means of a reliable electrical distribution system.

 - Lakeview Light & Power (LLP) hired Gunderson Electric to erect a pole line of 63 poles, which was put in service in June 1922.